-An Important Life Decision
+Making An Important Life Decision

-Choosing a nursing home may be one of the most important life decisions you may have to make for yourself, family member or friend.
+Choosing a nursing home may be one of the most important life decisions you may have to make for yourself, a family member or a friend.
 Often the decision will need to be made during a crisis or immediately after a serious illness or injury.
 Learning as much as you can about a facility is important to the health and well being of the potential resident.